emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ## Context stack

-When exceptions and interrupts are taken, they push a context on the current stack.
+When exceptions/interrupts are taken, they push a context on the current stack.
 The stack pointer must be xlen aligned.
-For RV32 harts with the D extension, an additional alignment to 8 must be performed by adding a stack padding.
+For RV32 harts with the D extension, an additional alignment to 8 may be required.

 If the `stackalign` bit in the `ctrl` CSR is set, the stack is always aligned at 8.
-Although this is implemnetation specific, it usually allows faster context switches.
+Although this is implementation specific, it usually allows faster context switches.

-The current stack is either `spt` (when in application mode and the `ctrl.sptena` is set), or `spm` otherwise (when already in handler mode or `ctrl.sptena` is not set).

-In other words, regardless how many nested interrups occur, there is only one context saved on the thread stack, and all other happen on the main stack.
-Also all handlers use the main stack, and do not pollute the thread stack, which do not need to reserve space for the interrupt handlers.

 The RISC-V microcontroller profile uses a full-descending context stack, where: